blandersonw/AutoDeck/README.md

 ## Backstory

+There is an epidemic in American education.

-The United States' most brilliant minds have estimated that millions of hours are spent creating meaningless presentations, not just in elementary school, but also at top Universities.
+The United States' most brilliant minds estimate that millions of hours are wasted annually.

+We are, of course, speaking about the creation of meaningless presentations -- from rural elementary schools to the nation's most prestigious Universities.
+Dubbed the "eighth millenium problem", it has puzzled software engineers and machine learning specialists for decades.

+We solved it.

 # Demonstration